sciZer0/7/v/README.md

 What are the greatest values in the Universe?

-These aren't material: brilliants, gold, buildings or lands.
+These aren't conventionally-material: like brilliants, gold, buildings or lands.
 No.

+These are virtual.
+Virtuality in turn is just a special sort of matter, materiality.

-The greatest values in the universe are unstoppable virtual tokens with Decreasing Circulation Supply.
+So that the greatest values in the universe these are unstoppable virtual tokens with Decreasing Circulation Supply.

 For example, Bitcoin, absolutely, isn't and cannot be the greatest value — since the Bitcoin blockchain will stop printing Bitcoin just at 2140 (in 118 years).